PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/GameSparks REST API.md

 # GameSparks REST API

-The GameSparks REST API allows you to change the configuration of your game via you own processes, bypassing the need to use the GameSparks Portal Web interface.
+The GameSparks REST API allows you to change the configuration of your game via your own processes, bypassing the need to use the GameSparks Portal Web interface.

 ## Authentication